noramurakozy/noramurakozy.github.io/index.md

 And with them we create the dictionary that will contains each system with its corresponding txt files.

-Now we can get the TF-IDF values for all the system to draw the following wordclouds:
+In this way we can get the TF-IDF values for all the systems and draw the following wordclouds:

 <figure>
   <img src="./images/wordcloud_circulatory_digestive.png" alt="tf_idf1" style="width:100%">